geckon/2-n_solitaire/README.md

 The goal of the game is to stack an endless row of cards into limited-size columns.
 Each time you stack two cards of the same value one on the other, the two cards are replaced by one of double the value and your score grows.
+Cards with the maximum value (configurable, 2048 by default) will disappear.
 The game ends once all the columns are full and so no more cards can be played.

 ### Controls